BabylonJS/OldDocumentationSite/content/overviews/PBR/Physically_Based_Rendering.md

 ![iblbaker](/img/iblbaker.jpg)

 Once you are satisfied with the overall result, just click on "save environment" button and you are good to go!

+** Please do not forget to write full name with extension in order to make the save works correctly **

 ### Using a pure cube texture
 While using a dds cube texture is the best option, you may want to still rely on classic cube texture (mostly for size reason).